 In the living room and through to the kitchen, we tore down two walls and exposed a long expanse of brick wall.
 The former owner had repointed the brick in the front room with black mortar, which was a real eyesore.
 When we exposed the whole length of the house, we were left with two walls that didn’t match.
 Limited by our budget, we repointed the half that was previously covered and experimented with painting techniques to blend the two together.

 An overhaul for the kitchen

-I wanted the kitchen to be the focus of the home.
-There were three main obstacles: adding a door for backyard access, the ceiling height, and a non-negotiable double oven.
+I wanted the updated kitchen to be the focus of the home.
+There were three main obstacles: adding a door for backyard access, the ceiling height, and a must-have double oven.
 I initially wanted to enlarge the back window above the sink to make it a focal point and let in more natural light.
-Not far along into the process, I had to abandon that idea since we were concerned with what the enlarged opening would do to the structural integrity of the home, given its age.
+Not far along into the kitchen process, I had to abandon that idea since we were concerned with what the enlarged opening would do to the structural integrity of the home, given its age.
 It was also a huge expense so we chose to use those dollars elsewhere.

 In the end, we actually made the window above the sink slightly smaller to allow for a proper backsplash.
 We replaced the second window with a door and added a small landing and stairs for easy backyard access.

 The next question was how to vent the hood with 11-foot-high ceilings and open shelving left nowhere to hide.
 Ultimately, the ducting was kept exposed and vented directly through the wall outside.
 I love the industrial element it adds to the newly renovated space.

 Lastly, where to fit the double oven?
 At first, I was concerned I would be giving up valuable pantry space, but the layout worked out perfectly and there was room for everything we wanted, even the custom built-in beverage taps.
 We are home-brewing enthusiasts and wanted a unique feature in our kitchen to showcase that.